szabgab/perlmaven.com/sites/en/pages/how-to-fetch-the-cpan-dependency-tree-of-a-perl-module.md

 ```

-The <b>process_distro</b> function is very similar, but because each distribution can depend on several modules, there
+The **process_distro** function is very similar, but because each distribution can depend on several modules, there
 is a loop processing each module.

 We know this recursive process will end as there is a finite number of CPAN modules and we made sure we don't try to